lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 - Everything processed through the same neural network
 - Responds in 232-320ms—about as fast as humans do in conversation

-This isn't just faster—it fundamentally changes what the model can do.
+This isn't just faster, it fundamentally changes what the model can do.
 Because audio flows through the whole system without being converted to text first, GPT-4o can actually work with tone, emotion, and other aspects of speech that previous systems had to ignore.

 **How This Differs from Earlier Models:**
 - GPT-4 with vision used separate vision and language components bolted together